 Emilia prioritizes mentorship and dedicates a lot of time and effort to mentoring each lab member.
 She strives to transmit enthusiasm to mentees, foster their intellectual growth and empower them to reach their full potential.
 Her goal is to enable you to do transformative experiments that will make the maximum impact on the scientific community.
 Scientific integrity and hard work are essential to reach this goal, but Emilia’s ultimate goal as a mentor is to create an environment where all lab members enjoy the day-to-day process of research and feel included, motivated, and accomplished both personally and as scientists.

-In addition to scientific and technical training, we are truly committed to the success of any and all lab members and will support them in their next career step, whatever that may be.
+In addition to scientific and technical training, we are truly committed to the success of any trainees and will support them in their next career step, whatever that may be.

 Image credit: scienceichooseyou.wordpress.com